microsoft/api-guidelines/graph/patterns/antiPatternTemplate.md

 ## Preferable solutions

-*Example: It is preferable to use type hierarchy and facets patterns.*
+*Example: It is preferable to use type hierarchy and facets patterns.
+Should provide a link to a valid pattern or patterns.*

 ## Example